qvanle/drDuck/README.md

 # Dr Duck
-- CS162 projects
+- CS162 projects.
+- This is a solo project for the course CS162 - Introduction to Computer Science II.
-- Visualize data structures
+- Visualize data structures.
+- In this project, I will do a data visualization application.
 ## FEATURES
 #### Static array / dynamic array / singly, doubly, circular linked list / stack / queue
 - Init from file